derek-knox/Coding-For-Designers/book/Coding and Concept/Sync and Async.md

 makeBackgroundBlack();
 ```

 There are likely some details you don't understand, but that is to be expected.
 Let's look at the same code with some added explanations.
 Take note that the words following the `//` are plain English, not code.
-These plain English *comments* are useful for us humans when we read and share our code for others (including our future self) to read.
+These plain English *comments* are useful for us humans when we read and share our code for others to read (including our future self).
 Comments are for humans not computers.
-The engine ignores them.
+The engine essentially ignores them.

 ```javascript
 // 1.
 We declare a function statement (stack work) for the engine